The mission of the Super Sabre Society is to preserve the history of the F-100 Super Sabre and the men who flew the

-The Super Sabre Society was founded in 2006 to celebrate and preserve the history of the North American Aviation F-100.
+The Super Sabre Society was founded in 2006 to celebrate and preserve the legacy of the North American Aviation F-100 jet fighter aircraft.
 The F-100 was the first jet aircraft capable of straight and level supersonic flight.

 Our 501 (C) 19 veterans organization is primarily composed of pilots who flew this first of the supersonic “Century Series” USAF fighters.
-They include developmental test pilots, squadron fighter pilots (a few with over 5,000 hours in the Hun), electronic warfare officers, and flight surgeons.
+The membership includes developmental test pilots, squadron fighter pilots (a few with over 5,000 hours in the Hun), electronic warfare officers, and flight surgeons.
 Super Sabre Society Associate and Honorary members include those accepted for their contributions to the overall missions of the aircraft or to the mission of the Super Sabre Society.